google/clspv/docs/OpenCLCOnVulkan.md

   corresponding `DescriptorSet` and `Binding`, using the `UniformConstant` storage class.

+#### Descriptor map

+The compiler can tell you what descriptor set and bindings are used for kernel arguemnts.
+Use option `-descriptormap` to name a file that should contain the mapping information.

+Example:

+    clspv foo.cl -descriptormap=foomap.csv

+The descriptor map is a text file with comma-separated values.

+Consider this example:

+    // First kernel in the translation unit, and no sampler map is used. void kernel foo(global int* a, float f, global float* b, uint c) {...}

+It generates the following descriptor map:

+    kernel,foo,arg,a,descriptorSet,0,binding,0,offset,0
+    kernel,foo,arg,f,descriptorSet,0,binding,1,offset,0
+    kernel,foo,arg,b,descriptorSet,0,binding,2,offset,0
+    kernel,foo,arg,c,descriptorSet,0,binding,3,offset,0

+For kernel arguments, the fields are:
+- `kernel` to indicate a kernel argument
+- kernel name
+- `arg` to indicate a kernel argument
+- argument name
+- `descriptorSet`
+- the DescriptorSet value
+- `binding`
+- the Binding value
+- `offset`
+- The byte offset inside the storage buffer where you should write the argument value.
+  This will always be zero, unless you cluster plain-old-data kernel arguments.
+(See below.)

+If a sampler map is used, then samplers use descriptor set 0 and kernel descriptor set numbers start at 1.
+For example, if the sampler map file is `mysamplermap`
+containing:

+    CLK_NORMALIZED_COORDS_FALSE | CLK_ADDRESS_CLAMP_TO_EDGE | CLK_FILTER_NEAREST,
+    CLK_NORMALIZED_COORDS_TRUE  | CLK_ADDRESS_CLAMP_TO_EDGE | CLK_FILTER_LINEAR

+Then compiling with:

+    clspv foo.cl -samplermap=mysamplermap -descriptormap=mydescriptormap

+Then `mydescriptormap` will contain:

+    sampler,18,descriptorSet,0,binding,0
+    sampler,35,descriptorSet,0,binding,1
+    kernel,foo,arg,a,descriptorSet,1,binding,0,offset,0
+    kernel,foo,arg,f,descriptorSet,1,binding,1,offset,0
+    kernel,foo,arg,b,descriptorSet,1,binding,2,offset,0
+    kernel,foo,arg,c,descriptorSet,1,binding,3,offset,0

+#### Clustering plain-old-data kernel arguments to save descriptors

 Descriptors can be scarce.
 So the compiler also has an option `-cluster-pod-kernel-args` which can be used to reduce the number of descriptors.
 When the option is used: